Dave Marit

-Dave Marit is a Canadian politician, who was elected to the Legislative Assembly of Saskatchewan in the 2016 provincial election.
+David Marit is a Canadian politician who was elected to the Legislative Assembly of Saskatchewan in the 2016 provincial election.
 He represents the electoral district of Wood River as a member of the Saskatchewan Party and has been Minister of Agriculture in the cabinet of Premier Scott Moe since 2018.
 He had previously been Minister of Highways and Infrastructure in the government of Brad Wall from 2016 to 2018.